 Red blood breaks the monochrome world.

 Making my legs move is like tearing them out of a block of ice.
 I watch the pool of red spread far too quickly for its source to survive.
 He drags himself a few feet toward the curb and then lays still.
 All the electricity of waiting and watching surges against my frozen muscles.
 I have to know.

-I’ve left my apartment, feet heavy and awkward as I hurtle down the fire escape with raw steel and rust brushing past my fingertips.
+I leave my apartment, feet heavy and awkward as I hurtle down the fire escape with raw steel and rust brushing past my fingertips.
 Cold mud on colder brick squishes between my bare toes.
-It’s April, but an unseasonably bitter wind off the bay whispers: ‘your hat can’t save you.’
+It’s April, but an unseasonably bitter wind off the bay whispers: your hat can’t save you.
 A train approaches on the tracks above.

-The dying man looks up at me, his face narrow and high-boned, bald head, almond eyes, and skin the color of candle-light.
-Under his coat he’s wearing a collarless suit of blue silk that’s rapidly turning red.
+The dying man looks up at me, his face narrow and high-boned, with a bald head, almond eyes, and skin the color of candlelight.
+Under his coat, he’s wearing a collarless suit of blue silk that’s rapidly turning red.
 I kneel by his shoulder.
 The blood on his teeth matches the rust on my fingers.
 The bullet must have cut an artery.
 He won’t last long.
-With a grimace he spits something onto the grit-a wad of paper?
+With a grimace he spits something onto the grit—a wad of paper?
 Yes, a folded note.
 He was trying to swallow it.
 There’s something odd about his open mouth; he hasn’t got a tongue.

-The vagrant residents of the overpass have all pulled back into the shadows, watching with eyes rimmed red by their struggles.
+The vagrant residents of the overpass have all pulled back into the shadows, watching with eyes rimmed red.
 They’ll take his coat.
 It may save a life.